RainerEmrich/install-cloud-server/README.md

 Please copy a file authorized_keys containing your ed25519 public key(s) into the directory config/ssh.
-If you want to use pregenerated ssh keys for your host, please copy the keys into the directory config/ssh too.
+If you want to use pregenerated ssh keys for the account at your new host, please copy the keys into the directory config/ssh too.

 ### Hostname